 Anyone with NEW symptoms of illness that are not associated with a known chronic condition, such as allergies or asthma should be isolated at school and sent home.
-Key symptom s to watch for are fever, chills, cough, shortness of breath, loss of sense of smell or taste, nausea, vomiting, and diarrhea.
+Key symptoms to watch for are fever, chills, cough, shortness of breath, loss of sense of smell or taste, nausea, vomiting, and diarrhea.
 Schools need to establish procedures for those who become sick at school to be sent home as soon as possible.

 Symptoms of COVID-19 can be mild and are similar to other respiratory infections.
 Most people in BC with these symptoms do not have COVID-19.
-To ensure staff and students are not kept out of school when they present no risk of COVID-18, schools should also establish procedures that allow for students and staff to attend school with mild symptoms of illness if a single key symptom improved within 24 hours or COVID-18 has been excluded.
-A doctor's note should not be required for a return to school.
+To ensure staff and students are not kept out of school when they present no risk of COVID-19, schools should also establish procedures that allow for students and staff to attend school with mild symptoms of illness if a single key symptom improved within 24 hours or COVID-19 has been excluded.
+A doctor's note should not be required for a return to school. - Refer to Appendix J school during their infectious period and at risk of transmitting COVID-19 to other people.
+If public health determines that there was an exposure risk at school, we will notify the school administrator.
+We will work with the school administrator to provide further notification as necessary, including specific individuals or classrooms who may have been exposed and provide recommended actions, such as to self-monitor or to self-isolate, depending on the nature of the exposure.